Piper PA-34 Seneca: PA-34-220T Seneca V

 Certified on 11 December 1996, the Seneca V was put into production as a 1997 model year.
 Again the cowls were redesigned for increased performance, several cockpit switches were relocated from the panel to the headliner, and an improved engine variant, the Continental TSIO-360-RB, fitted with an intercooler, was used.

 The Seneca V's gross weights remain the same as the Seneca III and IV at 4750 lb for takeoff and 4513 lb for landing, therefore, with all of the added features, the useful load is reduced by about 200 lb.
 The standard useful load for the 2014 model is 1331 lb but typically is 1134 lb when the aircraft is equipped with air conditioning, deicing equipment and co-pilot instruments.

 Embraer EMB-810 Seneca

 From 1975 the Seneca was built under licence in Brazil by Embraer as the EMB-810.
 The PA-34-200T was produced as the EMB-810C Seneca (452 built) and the PA-34-220T as the EMB-810D (228 built).
+The EMB-810C is designated U-7 in Brazilian Air Force service.